Paraphraser/PiBuilder/README.md

 #      https://github.com/home-assistant/os-agent/releases/latest
 #HOME_ASSISTANT_AGENT_RELEASE="1.2.2"

-#only used if you run the script.
+# only used if you run the script.
 These should be kept up-to-date:
 #      https://www.sqlite.org/download.html
-SQLITEYEAR="2021"
+SQLITEYEAR="2022"
-SQLITEVERSION="sqlite-autoconf-3370000"
+SQLITEVERSION="sqlite-autoconf-3380000"
 ```

 You **should** set the right hand side of:

-1. <a name="localCC">`LOCALCC`</a> to your two-character country code.
+* <a name="localCC">`LOCALCC`</a> to your two-character country code.
 This should be the same value you used in `wpa_supplicant.conf`.
-2. `LOCALTZ` to a valid country and city combination.
+* `LOCALTZ` to a valid country and city combination.
 It is OK to leave this alone if you are not certain about the correct values.

-You **can** set the right hand side of:
+You **can** set the right hand sides of the following variables:

-1. `LOCALE_LANG` to a valid language descriptor but any value you set here **must** also be enabled via a locale patch.
-See [setting localisation options](tutorials/locales.md) tutorial. "en_GB.UTF-8" is the default language and I recommend leaving that enabled in any locale patch that you create.
+* <a name="skipFullUpgrade">`SKIP_FULL_UPGRADE`</a> to `true`.
+This prevents [Script 01](#docScript01) from performing a "full upgrade", which may be appropriate if you want to test against a base release of Raspberry Pi OS.
-2. <a name="prefer64BitKernel">`PREFER_64BIT_KERNEL`</a> to `true`.
+* <a name="prefer64BitKernel">`PREFER_64BIT_KERNEL`</a> to `true`.
 This only applies to 32-bit versions of Raspbian.
 Electing to run the 64-bit kernel gets some speed improvements and mostly works but, occasionally, you may strike a container that won't "play nice".
 For example:

-	* [OctoPrint Docker](https://github.com/OctoPrint/octoprint-docker) seems to not like the 64-bit kernel but it is not clear whether the problem is the kernel, that I'm running it on a Raspberry Pi 3B+, or something intrinsic to the way the container is built.
+	- [OctoPrint Docker](https://github.com/OctoPrint/octoprint-docker) seems to not like the 64-bit kernel but it is not clear whether the problem is the kernel, that I'm running it on a Raspberry Pi 3B+, or something intrinsic to the way the container is built.

 	If you enable the 64-bit kernel by setting `PREFER_64BIT_KERNEL` to `true`, but you later decide to revert to the 32-bit kernel: